-- Virologic tests are required to diagnose HIV infection in infants <18 months of age and should be performed within the first 14 to 21 days of life, at 1 to 2 months, and at 4 to 6 months of age (AII).
+- Virologic tests are required to diagnose HIV infection in infants aged <18 months and should be performed within the first 14 to 21 days of life and at age 1 to 2 months and age 4 to 6 months (AII).

-- To prevent Pneumocystis jirovecii pneumonia (PCP), all infants born to women with HIV infection should begin PCP prophylaxis at ages 4 to 6 weeks, after completing their ARV prophylaxis regimen, unless there is adequate test information to presumptively exclude HIV infection (see USPHS/IDSA Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and Infected Children) (AII).
+- To prevent Pneumocystis jirovecii pneumonia (PCP), all infants born to HIV-infected women should begin PCP prophylaxis at ages 4 to 6 weeks, after completing their ARV prophylaxis regimen, unless there is adequate test information to presumptively exclude HIV infection (see the Pediatric Opportunistic Infections Guidelines) (AII).

-- Health care providers should routinely inquire about premastication of foods fed to infants, instruct HIV-infected caregivers to avoid this practice, and advise on safer feeding options (AII).
+- Health care providers should routinely inquire about premastication, instruct HIV-infected caregivers to avoid this practice, and advise on safer feeding options (AII).

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional